coreylang/MockMeter/mockmeter/unify.md

 - needs mechanism to define and include disjoint sets of files
 - consider making index.html not cacheable

+### Handling root index for firmware updates

+- Change to serve root and index with header  `'Cache-control' = 'no-store'`.
+  Done for mock and D650 firmware (`httpd_supp.c`).
+Need for Mx50, Mx60.
+- Added a version parameter to page redirects occuring on reboot.  (`cgi_web.c`) The effect is redundant to disabling caching above.
+- Increased wait time on firmware reboot to 20 secs (`cgi_web.c`)
+- Added an alias for `index1.html` to asset revisioned name. (`RTCS.C`)
+- D650 logo banner is now clickable for root.
+Add this to other products (`content.js`)

+The combination of the above should quickly get the web client back on the correct set of files under any circumstances.
+Typical scenario is a firmware update where the page redirect on reboot should suffice.
+More challenging is a 'meter swap' at the same IP.
+Clicking the banner, the web page home tab, or browser refresh will load the right files.
+However, an upgrade from firmware without these changes to firmware with the changes will require the user to do a browser refresh.

 ### Mx50 vs Mx60

 - `auth.html`